 RBI Monetary Museum presents a fascinating insight into the world of money.
 It was inaugurated in 18 November 2004 by the then President of India, A.P.J.
 Abdul Kalam.

-The interior is air conditioned and well illuminated.
+The interior is air conditioned and well lit up.
 The lights are motion-triggered in some spots.
 The rooms are window-less.
-Surveillance cameras could be seen in all the rooms.
-It is not a big museum and can be covered in one or two hours.
+All the rooms are under TV surveillance.
+It is not a big museum.
+You can be cover it in one or two hours.

 The exhibits are provided with informative text in English and Hindi.
-The first section has exhibits which communicate the general concepts of money and how it evolved from barter to coins and later to the modern day digital money.
+The first section has exhibits which communicate the general concepts of money.
+It evolved from barter to coins and later to the modern day digital money.

 The second section is assigned to the monetary system of India.
 It houses an ample collection of coins from ancient, medieval and modern India.
 The earliest coins were made of silver that go back to sixth century BC.